IaFP/nofib/README.md

 As a rule of thumb on how to ensure this: Make sure that your benchmark doesn't just build up one big data and consume it in a final step, but rather that the working set grows and shrinks (e.g. is approximately constant) over the whole run of the benchmark.
-You can ensure this by iterating your main logic $n times (how often depends on your program, but in the ball park of 100-1000).
+You can ensure this by iterating your main logic `$n` times (how often depends on your program, but in the ball park of 100-1000).
 You can test stability by plotting productivity curves for your `fast` settings with the `prod.py` script attached to #15999.

 If in doubt, ask Sebastian Graf for help.

+## Important notes

+Note that some of these tests (e.g. `spectral/fish`) tend to be very sensitive to branch predictor effectiveness.
+This means that changes in the compiler can easily be masked by "random" fluctuations in the code layout produced by particular compiler runs.
+Recent GHC versions provide the `-fproc-alignment` flag to pad procedures, ensuring slightly better stability across runs.
+If you are seeing an unexpected change in performance try adding `-fproc-alignment=64` the compiler flags of both your baseline and test tree.

 ## easy.sh